ammo888/facerecapi/README.md

   To identify the faces from the existing database, DO NOT type anything in the Name field, and POST.

-  You should receive a response containing the user info, like below.
+  You should receive a response containing the user info for each face detected, like below.
   Distance is the L2 norm between the input face embedding and the one in the database - the lower the more confident the API is about this recognition.
+Location represents where the face was detected within the input image.

   ```
+  [
     {
-    "name": "Joe Smith",
-    "gender": "M",
-    "distance": "0.3894323428347783"
-  }
+      'name': 'Joe Smith',
+      'gender': 'M',
+      'distance': 0.3894323428347783
+      'location': [0, 86, 86, 0]
+    },
+    ...
+  ]
   ```
   If the given face is determined not to be in the database, you should receive this response:
   ```
   [
+    {
-    "Face not in database"
+      'name': 'Face not found in database',
+      'gender': None,
+      'distance': None,
+      'location': [0, 86, 86, 0]
+    },
+    ...
   ]
   ```